+9. please indicate how you bendent Examination:

-Please Note: Unless you specifically request an oral hearing, the Commission will proceed on the basis that you are content to your representations considered in written form only.
-The Commissioner will give every representation the same careful consideration regardless of whether the person who made it is heard orally or not.
+Please Note: Unless you specifically request an oral hearing, the Commission we proceed on the basis that you are content to your representations considered written form only.
+The Commissioner will give every representation the same careful consideration regardless of whether the person who made it is heard or not.

-Please select only one item;
+Please select or nly one item;

+☐ Written Representation

-- □ Written Representation - I Oral Hearing
+☑ Oral Hearing

-Signature:

-Catriona Blair on behalf of Turley
+Signature: Catriona Blair on behalf of Turley

-Date:
+• 1

-20 September 2019
+Date: 20 September 2019